mr4tt/zotbot/README.md

 - [GTD Made Simple: Why I think the Internet needs one more blog post about “Getting Things Done”](https://www.theexclusive.org/2015/11/gtd-made-simple-why-i-think-internet.html) - I’m naturally disorganised, but I have so much stuff to do that out of necessity I get organized.
 (Then more stuff comes and I get disorganised again.)
 The way I get organized is by attempting to follow a system called GTD.
 GTD comes from a book by David Allen called Getting Things Done.
 The book is an unusual read, a mix of management-speak, Zen-sp...

 # design_resources
+- [RUBBISH!](https://www.wweek.com/portland/article-1616-rubbish.html-2) - It's past midnight.
+Over the whump of the wipers and the screech of the fan   belt, we lurch through the side streets of Southeast Portland in a battered   white van, double-checking our toolkit: flas ...,News

+- [Essays](https://jonathanhoefler.com/writing) - Articles by Jonathan Hoefler

 - [A precise, three-word address for every place on earth | Chris Sheldrick - YouTube](https://www.youtube.com/watch?v=a4ZBzM3L6ws)

 - [One Page Love - One Page Website Inspiration and Templates](https://onepagelove.com) - One Page Love is a One Page website design gallery showcasing the best Single Page websites, templates and resources.